ryanallen/words-of-my-perfect-teacher/README.md

 At all times, you should take pains to examine carefully whether or not you have all elements of the freedoms and advantages.
 If you fail to check, and any one of those elements should be lacking, you will be missing the chance to practice the [Dharma](#dharma) truly.
 After all, even the execution of a single minor everyday task requires many mutually dependent materials and conditions to be brought together.
 Is it any wonder that the realization of our ultimate goal&mdash;the [Dharma](#dharma)&mdash;is impossible without the conjunction of many interconnected factors?

-Imagine a traveler who wants to brew themself some tea.
+Imagine a traveler who wants to brew themselves some tea.
 The making of tea involves many different elements&mdash;the pot, the water, the wood, the fire, and so on.
 Of these, just to light the fire alone is impossible without a flint, steel, some tinder, the traveler's hands and so forth.
 If just one thing is missing, the tinder for instance, then the fact that the traveler has everything else they need is of no use whatsoever.
 They simply do not have what it takes to make tea.
 In the same way, if even one element of the freedoms and advantages is missing, there is no chance at all of practicing the true [Dharma](#dharma).

 If you check your own mind carefully, you will see that even the basic eight freedoms and ten advantages are very difficult to attain, and that to have all ten advantages is even rarer than to have all eight freedoms.

 Someone born as a human, with all their faculties intact and in a central region, but who becomes involved in a lifestyle conflicting with the [Dharma](#dharma) and who has no faith in the Conqueror'rs teaching, only has three of the advantages.
 Were he to obtain either of the two others, he would still only have four.
 Now, to have a lifestyle which does not conflict at all with the [Dharma](#dharma) is extremely hard.
 If any of a person's thoughts, words and deeds are negative and his motives are for this life, then in fact, even if they have the reputation of a good and learned person, their lifestyle is in conflict with the [Dharma](#dharma).

 The same applies to the five circumstantial advantages.
 If a [Buddha](#buddha) has come, has taught the [Dharma](#dharma) and the teachings still exist, yet a person has not entered the [Dharma](#dharma), that person has only three of those advantages.
-Here again, "entering the Dharma" does not simply mean asking for some teaching and being give in.
+Here again, "entering the Dharma" does not simply mean asking for some teaching and being given.
 The starting point of the path of liberation is the conviction that the whole of [samsara](#samsara) is meaningless and the genuine determination to be free from it.
 To travel the path of the [great-vehicle](#great-vehicle), the essential is to have genuinely aroused bodhicitta.
 The minimum is to have such unshakeable faith in the [Three Precious Jewels](#three-jewels) that you would never renounce them, even to save your life.
 Without that, simply reciting prayers and wearing yellow robes is no proof that you have entered the [Dharma](#dharma).

 Make sure that you know how to identify each of these freedoms and advantages, and to check whether you have them yourself.
 This is of crucial importance.